-FIS Freestyle Skiing and Snowboard experts are currently in PyeongChang (KOR) to make their fourth inspection for the Olympic Winter Games in 2018.
+FIS Freestyle Skiing and Snowboard officials were in PyeongChang (KOR) from 9th-11th July 2017 for one of the final site inspections before the Olympic Winter Games next February.

 In addition to the FIS representatives, key staff from the PyeongChang 2018 Organising Committee and the Korean Ski Association and representatives of the Bokwang Phoenix Park, Olympic Broadcasting Services and course designers participated in the meeting.